-When the graph has a lot of symmetry (for example, when any pair of neighbors of a fixed vertex can be mapped to any other pair by a suitable graph automorphism), then the probability $q$ defined above is actually determined by $\la$.
-In this case it equals $q_d(\la)$, the relative volume of the $d-1$-dimensional regular spherical simplex defined by normal vectors with pairwise scalar product $\frac{d-2-\la}{2(d-1)}$ (see Definition \ref{def:qd}).
-There is a simple formula for $q_3(\la)$, see Theorem \ref{thm:3reg_main}.
+When the graph has a lot of symmetry (e.g., when any pair of neighbors of a fixed vertex can be mapped to any other pair by a suitable graph automorphism), then the probability $q$ defined above is actually determined by $\lambda$.
+In this case it equals $q_d(\lambda)$, the relative volume of the $(d-1)$-dimensional regular spherical simplex defined by normal vectors with pairwise scalar product $\frac{d-2-\lambda}{2(d-1)}$; see Definition~\ref{defqd}.
+There is a simple formula for $q_3(\lambda)$; see Theorem~\ref {thm3regmain}.

-We conjecture that $q \geq q_d(\la)$ for arbitrary transitive graphs (provided that $\la$ is sufficiently small).
+We conjecture that $q \geq q_d(\lambda)$ for arbitrary transitive graphs (provided that $\lambda$ is sufficiently small).
 In other words, the worst-case scenario is when the graph has a lot of symmetry.
-Of course, this would yield a lower bound $q_d(\lam)$ for the independence ratio.
+Of course, this would yield a lower bound $q_d(\lambda_{\min})$ for the independence ratio.
 We managed to prove this conjecture for $3$-regular transitive graphs and $4$-regular arc-transitive graphs.
-We also showed that a well-known conjecture in geometry would imply the $d$-regular, arc-transitive case.
-(A graph is said to be \emph{arc-transitive} or \emph{symmetric} if for any two pairs of adjacent vertices $(u_1,v_1)$ and $(u_2,v_2)$, there is an automorphism of the graph mapping $u_1$ to $u_2$ and $v_1$ to $v_2$.)
-The following theorems were obtained. \begin{introthm} Suppose that $G$ is a finite, $d$-regular, arc-transitive graph with least eigenvalue $\lam$.
+We also showed that a natural geometric conjecture would imply the $d$-regular, arc-transitive case.
+[A graph is said to be \emph{arc-transitive} or \emph{symmetric} if for any two pairs of adjacent vertices $(u_1,v_1)$ and $(u_2,v_2)$, there is an automorphism of the graph mapping $u_1$ to $u_2$ and $v_1$ to $v_2$.]
+The following theorems were obtained.

+\begin{introthm} Suppose that $G$ is a finite, $d$-regular, arc-transitive graph with least eigenvalue $\lambda_{\min}$.
 Then the independence ratio of $G$ is at least

-In fact, a well-known conjecture in geometry (see Conjecture \ref{conj:geom}) would imply that the independence ratio is at least $q_d(\lam)$.
+In fact, a natural geometric conjecture (see Conjecture~\ref{conjgeom}) would imply that the independence ratio is at least $q_d(\lambda_{\min})$.
 This has been proven in the case $d=4$: the independence ratio of a finite, $4$-regular, arc-transitive graph is at least